 As in the case of the implicit solution scheme, the same advection scheme is applied for the flow, sediment and salinity transport equations.
-Future versions of the CMS will allow the user to select different advection schemes for different governing equations.
-There are several choices for advection schemes with the implicit model which are listed in the table below.
-The schemes range from first to third order.
+There are three choices for advection schemes with upwinding in the implicit model: hybrid, exponential and HLPA.
 The hybrid scheme is fast but is the most diffusive.
 The exponential scheme is based on the 1D analytical solution to an advection-diffusion equation and produces very stable results.
 The HLPA is very stable and non-diffusive, but requires slightly more computational time.
-For details on the various advection schemes see section Advection Schemes.
 For most applications, the exponential scheme is recommended and is set as the default.
-The advection scheme may be change using the advanced card described in the table below.
+The advection scheme may be change using the advanced card